mwmlln/shinju_select/README.md

       </details>

 Notes on the current model
-  * As product images are very important for potential customers to make decision for purchase our products, product images are separated from product model so that the multiple images are easier to manage and makes it scalable.
+  * As product images are very important for potential customers to make decisions to purchase our products, product images are separated from product model so that the multiple images are easier to manage and makes it scalable.
 In ProductImages model order field is added for easier control of the main images to be chosen regardless the image entry order.

   For Review model, unique_together constraint was initially set to limit customer to create a review once per product but I was unable to implement the functionality in time for deadline therefore it was removed.